Go to the Undergraduate section

 She has also lead a Post-Graduate module on Industrial Organisation and supervised undergraduate dissertations in Economics & Finance.

 Sara is currently supervising two PhDs on topics in development economics.
 She would be interested in supervising PhD dissertations in Game Theory, Industrial Organisation, Decision Theory, Behavioural and Experimental Economics, Development Economics and Climate Change.

 Sara's research interests include the theoretical and experimental analysis of individual's perception of ambiguity and risk; decision choices made by individuals in the presence of ambiguity; threshold effects in environment (climate change); game theory; public economics; behavioural and neuro-economics.

-She has published papers in Theory and Decision, Journal of Public Economic Theory, Technology Forecasting and Social Change, Energy Policy, Journal of Business Ethics and in a feschrift in honour of Professor Reinhard Selten (1994 Nobel Laureate in Economics).
+She has published papers in the Journal of Economic Behavior & Organization, Theory and Decision, Journal of Public Economic Theory, Technology Forecasting and Social Change, Energy Policy, Journal of Business Ethics and in a feschrift in honour of Professor Reinhard Selten (1994 Nobel Laureate in Economics), among many others.

 2014 Oxford Brookes University Central Research grant (principal investigator) £7,500